Wt

 These are all the command-line options that are available:

 General options: -h [ --help ] produce help message -t [ --threads ] arg (=-1) number of threads (-1 indicates that num_threads from wt_config.xml is to be used, which defaults to 10) --servername arg servername (IP address or DNS name) --docroot arg document root for static files, optionally followed by a comma-separated list of paths with static files (even if they are within a deployment path), after a ';' e.g. --docroot=".;/favicon.ico,/resourc es,/style" --resources-dir arg path to the Wt resources folder.
 By default, Wt will look for its resources in the resources subfolder of the docroot (see --docroot).
 If a file is not found in that resources folder, this folder will be checked instead as a fallback.
-If this option is omitted, then Wt will not use a fallback resources folder. --approot arg application root for private support files; if unspecified, the value of the environment variable $WT_APP_ROOT is used, or else the current working directory --errroot arg root for error pages --accesslog arg access log file (defaults to stdout), to disable access logging completely, use --accesslog=- --no-compression do not use compression --deploy-path arg (=/) location for deployment --session-id-prefix arg prefix for session IDs (overrides wt_config.xml setting) -p [ --pid-file ] arg path to pid file (optional) -c [ --config ] arg location of wt_config.xml; if unspecified, the value of the environment variable $WT_CONFIG_XML is used, or else the built-in default (/etc/wt/wt_config.xml) is tried, or else built-in defaults are used --max-memory-request-size arg (=131072) threshold for request size (bytes), for spooling the entire request to disk, to avoid DoS --gdb do not shutdown when receiving Ctrl-C (and let gdb break instead) HTTP/WebSocket server options: --http-listen arg address/port pair to listen on.
+If this option is omitted, then Wt will not use a fallback resources folder. --approot arg application root for private support files; if unspecified, the value of the environment variable $WT_APP_ROOT is used, or else the current working directory --errroot arg root for error pages --accesslog arg access log file (defaults to stdout), to disable access logging completely, use --accesslog=- --no-compression do not use compression --deploy-path arg (=/) location for deployment --session-id-prefix arg prefix for session IDs (overrides wt_config.xml setting) -p [ --pid-file ] arg path to pid file (optional) -c [ --config ] arg location of wt_config.xml; if unspecified, the value of the environment variable $WT_CONFIG_XML is used, or else the built-in default (/etc/wt/wt_config.xml) is tried, or else built-in defaults are used --max-memory-request-size arg (=131072) threshold for request size (bytes), for spooling the entire request to disk, to avoid DoS --gdb do not shutdown when receiving Ctrl-C (and let gdb break instead) --static-cache-control Cache-Control header value for static files (defaults to max-age=3600) HTTP/WebSocket server options: --http-listen arg address/port pair to listen on.
 If no port is specified, 80 is used as the default, e.g. 127.0.0.1:8080 will cause the server to listen on port 8080 of 127.0.0.1 (localhost).
 For IPv6, use square brackets, e.g. [::1]:8080 will cause the server to listen on port 8080 of [::1] (localhost).
 This argument can be repeated, e.g. --http-listen 0.0.0.0:8080 --http-listen [0::0]:8080 will cause the server to listen on port 8080 of all interfaces using IPv4 and IPv6.
 You must specify this option or --https-listen at least once.
 The older style --http-address and --https-address can also be used for backwards compatibility.
 If a hostname is provided instead of an IP address, the server will listen on all of the addresses (IPv4 and IPv6) that this hostname resolves to. --http-address arg IPv4 (e.g. 0.0.0.0) or IPv6 Address (e.g. 0::0).
 You must specify either --http-listen, --https-listen, --http-address, or --https-address. --http-port arg (=80) HTTP port (e.g. 80) HTTPS/Secure WebSocket server options: --https-listen arg address/port pair to listen on.
 If no port is specified, 80 is used as the default, e.g. 127.0.0.1:8080 will cause the server to listen on port 8080 of 127.0.0.1 (localhost).
 For IPv6, use square brackets, e.g. [::1]:8080 will cause the server to listen on port 8080 of [::1] (localhost).
 This argument can be repeated, e.g. --https-listen 0.0.0.0:8080 --https-listen [0::0]:8080 will cause the server to listen on port 8080 of all interfaces using IPv4 and IPv6.
 If a hostname is provided instead of an IP address, the server will listen on all of the addresses (IPv4 and IPv6) that this hostname resolves to. --https-address arg IPv4 (e.g. 0.0.0.0) or IPv6 Address (e.g. 0::0).
 You must specify either --http-listen, --https-listen, --http-address, or --https-address. --https-port arg (=443) HTTPS port (e.g. 443) --ssl-certificate arg SSL server certificate chain file e.g. "/etc/ssl/certs/vsign1.pem" --ssl-private-key arg SSL server private key file e.g. "/etc/ssl/private/company.pem" --ssl-tmp-dh arg File for temporary Diffie-Hellman parameters e.g. "/etc/ssl/dh512.pem" --ssl-enable-v3 Switch on SSLv3 support (not recommended; disabled by default) --ssl-client-verification arg (=none) The verification mode for client certificates.
 This is either 'none', 'optional' or 'required'.
 When 'none', the server will not request a client certificate.
 When 'optional', the server will request a certificate, but the client does not have to supply one.
 With 'required', the connection will be terminated if the client does not provide a valid certificate. --ssl-verify-depth arg (=1) Specifies the maximum length of the server certificate chain. --ssl-ca-certificates arg Path to a file containing the concatenated trusted CA certificates, which can be used to authenticate the client.
 The file should contains a a number of PEM-encoded certificates. --ssl-cipherlist arg List of acceptable ciphers for SSL.
 This list is passed as-is to the SSL layer, so see openssl for the proper syntax.
 When empty, the default acceptable cipher list will be used.
 Example cipher list string: "TLSv1+HIGH:!SSLv2" --ssl-prefer-server-ciphers arg (=0) By default, the client's preference is used for determining the cipher that is choosen during a SSL or TLS handshake.
 By enabling this option, the server's preference will be used.

 $ make -C examples